TheWolfpacker - Scouting North Carolina

 The rushing attack proved the catalyst with the Wolfpack piling up 230 rushing yards and two scores in the game.
 NC State won the time of possession battle 34:41-to-25:19.

-3. Throw the kitchen sink: NC State has effectively had redshirt sophomore wide receiver Thayer Thomas use trick plays to go 3-of-5 passing for 74 yards and two touchdowns this season, and the Wolfpack could use a steady dose of that Saturday.
+3. Throw the kitchen sink: NC State has effectively used redshirt sophomore wide receiver Thayer Thomas on trick plays.
+Thomas is 3-of-5 passing for 74 yards and two touchdowns this season, and the Wolfpack could use a steady dose of similar trickery Saturday.

-NC State doesn’t have any worries, so if the Wolfpack get down in the second half, nearly any “trickeration” could be on the table, from fake punts to onside kicks to possibly lining up former prep running back turned college defensive tackle Larrell Murchison as a blocking back.
+NC State doesn’t have any worries, so if the Wolfpack get down in the second half, nearly anything could be on the table, from fake punts to onside kicks to possibly lining up former prep running back turned college defensive tackle Larrell Murchison as a blocking back.

 Three North Carolina Football Numbers Of Note

 33 Bowl games North Carolina has played in since 1947, with the last one coming in 2016.
-NC State hopes that number remains the same.
+NC State hopes that number remains the same going into its 2020 meeting.